Roqum/roqum.github.io/content/en/projects/CharmingHell.md

 As the player, you take on the role of the villain — a ruthless landlord who just snagged a prime piece of land at a bargain price.
 Your goal?
 To rent it out and make as much gold as possible.
 To attract tenants willing to pay top dollar, you’ll need to make the land as “charming” as possible.
 The trick is to invest wisely so you can walk away with a hefty profit.
 Oh, and there’s an active volcano right next door that’s allready erupting, so you’ll have to act fast to collect rent before all the buildings are destroyed.

-## Gameplay Mechanics Explanation
+## Gameplay Mechanics

 ###### Gameloop
 The player starts the game with a single small house on the map and 100 gold.
 This gold can be spent to boost production by constructing new buildings.
-They need charm to attract more residents and residents to generate as much gold income as possible.
+They need build building that produce charm so that he can have more villagers.
+More villagers means more gold income.

-The round starts slowly, with a catastrophe occurring every few seconds.
-The longer the game goes on, the faster new catastrophes happen, and the more tiles are destroyed.
+The round starts slowly, with a two tiles being struct by a catastrophe every few seconds.
+The longer the game goes on, the faster new catastrophes happen, and the more tiles are getting destroyed.

-The game ends when the player has no remaining residents.
+The game ends when the player has no remaining villagerd.
 The more gold they have at this point, the higher their ranking on the subsequent leaderboard.

-###### Wiki
+###### Key Parameters
 In this game, there are five key parameters:

 - Gold